-a.
-Reporting Required - All College faculty and staff must be aware of their own reporting responsibilities and the importance of informing complainants of (a) the reporting requirements of Responsible Employees, (b) complainants' option to request confidentiality and available confidential advocacy, counseling, or other support service, and (c) complainants' right to file a Title IX complaint with the College and to report a crime to campus or local law enforcement.
-All Responsible Employees shall report incidents of Sexual Violence to the Title IX Coordinator, subject to the exemption for the College's Counseling Employees.

-- b.
-Responsible Employees Responsible Employees shall report to the Title IX Coordinator all relevant details about the alleged Sexual Violence that the student or other person has shared and that the College will need to determine what occurred and to resolve the situation.
-Before a person reveals information that the person wishes to keep confidential, a Responsible Employee should make effort to ensure that the victim understands: (a) the Responsible Employee's obligation to report the names of the alleged perpetrator and victim involved in the alleged Sexual Violence, as well as relevant facts regarding the alleged incident to the Title IX Coordinator or other appropriate College officials, (b) the victim's option to request that the College maintain the victim's confidentiality which the College will consider, and (c) the victim's ability to share the information confidentially with counseling, advocacy, health, mental health, or sexual-assault-related services.
-Area Coordinators and all Responsible Employees shall report the names of the alleged perpetrator (if known), the person(s) who experienced the alleged Sexual Violence, others involved in the alleged Sexual Violence, as well as relevant facts, including the date, time and location to the Title IX Coordinator.
-Responsible Employees do not need to determine whether the alleged Sexual Harassment or Sexual Violence actually occurred or that a Hostile Environment has been created before reporting an incident to the Title IX Coordinator. - c.
-Requests for Confidentiality Upon receipt of a complaint of Sexual Violence, the College must act immediately to protect the complainant while keeping the identity of the complainant as confidential as reasonably possible.
-The Title IX Coordinator and other appropriate College personnel shall determine, consistent with state and local law, whether appropriate law enforcement or other authorities should be notified.
-The coordinator shall evaluate requests for confidentiality and determine when such requests shall be honored.
+- a.
+Reporting Required All College faculty and staff must be aware of their own reporting responsibilities and the importance of informing Complainants of (1) the reporting requirements of Required Reporters, (2) the option to request confidentiality and available confidential advocacy, counseling, or other support service, and (3) the right to file a complaint with the College and to report a crime to campus or local law enforcement.
+All Required Reporters shall promptly report incidents of Sexual Misconduct to the Title VII/IX Coordinator, subject to the exemption for the College's Counseling Employees. - Required Reporters Required Reporters shall report to the Title VII/IX Coordinator all relevant details about the alleged Sexual Misconduct that the student or other person has shared and from which the College will need to determine what occurred and attempt to resolve the situation.
+Before a person reveals information that the person wishes to keep confidential, a Required Reporters should make effort to ensure that the victim understands: (1) the Required Reporter's obligation to report the names of the alleged perpetrator and victim involved in the alleged Sexual Misconduct, as well as relevant facts regarding the alleged incident to the Title VII/IX Coordinator or other appropriate College officials, (2) the victim's option to request that the College maintain the victim's confidentiality which the College will consider, and (3) the victim's ability to share the information confidentially with counseling, advocacy, health, mental health, or sexual-assault-related services.
+All Required Reporters shall report the names of the alleged perpetrator (if known), the person(s) who experienced the alleged Sexual Misconduct, others involved in the alleged Sexual Misconduct, as well as relevant facts, including the date, time and location to the Title VII/IX Coordinator.
+Required Reporters do not need to determine whether the alleged Sexual Misconduct actually occurred or if a Hostile Environment has been created before reporting an incident to the Title VII/IX Coordinator. - c.
+Requests for Confidentiality Upon receipt of a complaint of Sexual Misconduct by the Title VII/IX Coordinator, the College must act immediately to protect the Complainant while keeping the identity of the Complainant as confidential as reasonably possible.
+The Title VII/IX Coordinator and other appropriate College personnel shall determine, consistent with state and local law, whether appropriate law enforcement or other authorities should be notified.
+The Coordinator shall evaluate requests for confidentiality and determine when such requests shall be honored.
 The coordinator shall make reasonable efforts to respect requests for confidentiality.
-In the event the College determines that it can respect the complainant's request for confidentiality, the College shall take all reasonable steps to respond to the complaint consistent with the request and to determine what interim measures are appropriate or necessary.
-In the event the College determines it must disclose the complainant's identity to an alleged perpetrator, the College shall inform the complainant prior to making the disclosure. - d.
+In the event the College determines that it can respect the Complainant's request for confidentiality, the College shall take all reasonable steps to respond to the complaint consistent with the request and to determine what interim measures are appropriate, necessary, or possible.
+In the event the College determines it must disclose the Complainant's identity to a Respondent, the College shall inform the Complainant prior to making the disclosure.

+- d.
 Reporting Options Complainants may use any combination of the following options to report Sexual Misconduct: - 1.
 Criminal Complaint Criminal complaints are filed with local law enforcement officials and the College is not involved in that process.
 Criminal complaints can be filed with the following agencies: